mrizaln/madbfs/README.md

 ## TODO

-- [ ] Automatic unmount on device disconnect.
-- [ ] Periodic cache invalidation.
-Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cache-size` limit.
 - [x] IPC to talk to the `adbfsm` to control the filesystem parameters like invalidation, timeout, cache size, etc.
 - [x] Implement the filesystem as actual tree for caching the stat.
 - [x] Implement file read and write operation caching in memory.
+- [x] Implement proper multithreading.
+Current implementation is practically single threaded (the tree is locked every time it is used) which is not ideal.
 - [ ] Implement versioning on each node that expires every certain period of time.
 When a node expires it needs to query the files from the device again.
-- [x] Implement proper multithreading.
-Current implementation is practically single threaded (the tree is locked every time it is used) which is not ideal.
+- [ ] Periodic cache invalidation.
+Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cache-size` limit.
+- [ ] Eliminate copying data to and from memory when transferring/copying files within the filesystem.